sreilly64/BlueJ.NaiveTicket/README.md

 `class public TicketMachine`<br>
 in the outer wrapper of a class?

+Answer: Yes it matters.
+The file will not compile if you use class public.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?

+	Answer: Yes, it is covered in red lines

 	* What error message do you get when you now press the compile button?

+	Answer: `<identifier> expected`

 	* Do you think this message clearly explains what is wrong?

+	Answer: No, it seems to only indicate that a access modifier is missing but adding one would still result in an error as public is still present later in the wrapper.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.

+Answer: Yes, it is possible.
+This gives the class the Default access modifier.

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.

+	Answer: Fields are price, balance, total, and ticketNumber.
+The constructor is TicketMachine(Integer ticketPrice).
+And the methods are getPrice(), getTicketNumber(), getBalance(), insertMoney(Integer amount), calculateTotal(), incrementTicketNumber(), and printTicket().

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?

+Answer: Yes, the constructor does not have a return type and the name matches that of the class.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?